JoinColony/colonyJS/sdk/packages/colony-example-react/README.md

 ### Start Webpack Dev Server

-Once the network has been seeded, start [webpack-dev-server](https://github.com/webpack/webpack-dev-server):
+Once your colony has been set up, start the development server:

 ```
 yarn start